 The guide is provided as both a Markdown source file (.txt) and a converted Word document (.docx), allowing you to compare the Markdown code directly to its output:

-I hope that this will at least hint at the power and simplicity of Markdown, and encourage more humanities researchers to adopt it in their work.
+I hope that this will at least hint at the power and simplicity of Markdown, and encourage you to adopt it in your work.